-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network transportation; a round trip is 2 trips. ☐Transportation services must be requested 3 business days prior to a routine scheduled appointment.
-One companion is allowed per trip (companion must be at least 18 years old).
-On some trips, you may have to share a ride with other transportation clients. ☐Trips are curb-to-curb service. □Wheelchair-accessible vans are available upon request. □Drivers do not have medical training.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network ☐Transportation services must be requested 3 business days prior to a routine scheduled appointment. □One companion is allowed per trip (companion must be at least 18 years old). □On some trips, you may have to share a ride with other transportation clients. ☐Trips are curb-to-curb service.
+Wheelchair-accessible vans are available upon request.
+Drivers do not have medical training.
 In case of emergency, call 911.
-This benefit does not cover transportation by: □Stretcher □Ambulance You can get more information by viewing the Vendor Information Sheet at myuhcadvantage.com or by calling Customer Service to have a paper copy sent to you.
+This benefit does not cover transportation by: □Stretcher □Ambulance You can get more information by viewing the Vendor Information Sheet at myuhc.com/communityplan or by calling Customer Service to have a paper copy sent to you.
 Urgently needed services \$0 copayment or \$40 copayment for each visit.
-Urgently needed services are provided to treat a non-emergency, unforeseen \$0 copayment for worldwide coverage of urgently needed services received outside of the United
+Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but \$0 copayment for worldwide coverage of urgently needed services received outside of the United States.
+Please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services.